dougeby/IntuneDocs/intune-user-help/install-a-new-version-of-the-company-portal-app.md

 ## Update the Company Portal app on your macOS device

-To automatically get updates as they become available, open Company Portal and go to **Help**.
-Then click on **Check for updates**.
-On the Microsoft AutoUpdate window, select **Automatically download and install**.
-To view available updates, click on **Check for updates**.
+Set up Company Portal to automatically install updates as they become available.

+1. Open Company Portal and go to **Help**.
+2. Select **Check for updates**.
+3. On the Microsoft AutoUpdate screen, select **Automatically download and install**.

+To view available updates, select **Check for updates**.

 ## Update the Company Portal app on your Windows device
 To automatically get updates as they become available, open Microsoft Store and go to  **Settings**.
 Then turn on **App updates**.
 To view recent updates, and apps waiting in the download queue, go to **Downloads and updates**.